 The stadium has not seen significant investment since 1994 when the old two-tier Shrivenham Road Stand was replaced by what is now known as the Don Rogers Stand.
-Ownership needs to change in order to attract external investment into the stadium.
-Supporter involvement in the stadium will also protect its use for the benefit of Swindon Town and avoid issues that have arisen for other football clubs who have lost ownership of their grounds (such as Coventry City, Darlington and local rivals Oxford United).
+Ownership needed to change in order to allow for investment into the stadium and supporter involvement will not only allow us to play our part, but also ensure the continued protection of our stadium and ensure its use is for the benefit of Swindon Town FC.

-Swindon Town Community Mutual (Trust STFC) is a well-established, member-led supporters group, and a Registered Society under the Co-operative and Community Benefit Societies Act 2014.
+Yes, the company behind TrustSTFC is Swindon Town Community Mutual Ltd. We are a well-established, member-led supporters’ group, and a Registered Society under the Co-operative and Community Benefit Societies Act 2014.
 We are also governed by the FSA.
 Within the structure of the organisation is a binding statutory asset lock which ensures that any value created has to be held for the benefit of the wider supporter base and community.
 No value (such as dividends or sales proceeds) can be shared between its membership.

-Will shareholders enjoy full transparency on everything the Joint Venture does?
+Will shareholders get full transparency on joint venture activities?

 Not at all.
 Our wider commitment to the fan base and wider community will continue unchanged.
 A small team of the Trust Board work on the County Ground but it’s business as usual on all other fronts.

-Will anyone be paid for being Board Director’s of the Joint Venture?
+Will anyone be paid for being a board director of the joint venture?